traefik/traefiklabs-hub-button-app/README.md

 - `yarn install`
 - `yarn build`

-It will create a `build` folder with the compiled assets.
+It will create a `dist` folder with the compiled assets.

+**Note**: You will need a `PRIVATE_KEY` env variable to complete the build process.
+You can find the value on Bitwarden.

 ## How to use